NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script redirects standarrd output into a file
+this script only removes regular files in the current directory